about the Raising Abundance Family

 If you don’t know what gameschooling is, then the quick and dirty definition is: homeschooling by using games.
 The games that qualify are video games, board games, card games, typically.
 Outdoor games, etc can count as well, I’m sure!

-Our family tends to lean heavily in the direction of video games with a dash of board games, and lots of imaginative play.
+Our family tends to lean heavily in the direction of video games (mainly PC gaming) with a dash of board games, and lots of imaginative play.
 We’ve had multiple adult friends ask us what educational games we’d suggest to help their kids’s “screen time” to become more productive, so here’s our go-to list of games that we just can’t seem to part with!

 Stardew Valley is 100% our most used, most loved video game for educational play.
 The kids have learned everything from telling time and the seasons, to how metal is mined and then smelted into useable materials.
 They’ve learned about economics and investment, by investing every dollar they make back into their “business” of growing and selling farm goods.
 They’ve learned agricultural terms such as fertilizer, sheers, harvest, etc.